-Monthly Tech-Tip | No tracking!
-No ads! |
+| Monthly Tech-Tip | No tracking!
+No ads! | |

 It has been five years since getting and testing samples of an amazing porcelain-like, clean-burning, highly plastic middle-temperature stoneware raw material from south central Saskatchewan.
-It is far superior to anything we have now.
+It is far superior to anything seen till now.
 But, due to mix-ups, it appeared its location had been lost!
 But coming here to search again has turned up new information and I am quite certain this is the site (at Flintoft, Saskatchewan).
-Seeing and walking it has confirmed, contrary to the information we had, that the site is highly suitable for extraction (previous mine workings to the left are not shown).
+Seeing and walking it has confirmed, contrary to the information I had, that the site is highly suitable for extraction (previous mine workings to the left are not shown).
 And, it is not the only site in the area.
-The Whitemud clays here are quite different from those in our Ravenscrag quarry, they are so good they obsolete almost everything we have (except perhaps PR3D).
+The Whitemud clays here are quite different from those in the Ravenscrag quarry, they are so good they obsolete almost everything there (except perhaps PR3D).
 On seeing the range and quality, I am beyond excited!
 There are a lot of ducks that have to be lined up to be able to actually extract from a site like this, but the location has a lot of advantages.
 The current economic realities will be a powerful motivator to developing Canadian clay sources.

 This picture has its own page with more detail, click here to see it.